-Sea turtles are known as flagsip species that have the potential to influence the protection of many other marine animals, including dolphins and whales, due to spillover conservation effects.
-Interns in educational outreach will tackle the challenges of creating effective public awareness campaigns and educational opportunities which not only imparts information, but also motivates their target audience to action.
-They will establish and maintain communication with teachers and journalists; create lesson plans and activites; write articles for different media outlets; and provide conservation education 'in the field' as well as in the classroom.
+Sea turtles are known as flagship charismatic species that have the potential to influence the protection of many other marine animals, including dolphins, sharks, and whales, due to spillover conservation effects.
+Interns in educational outreach will tackle the challenges of creating effective public awareness campaigns and educational opportunities which not only imparts information, but also inspires their target audience to action.
+They will establish and maintain communication with teachers and journalists; create lesson plans and activities; write articles for different media outlets; and provide conservation education 'in the field' as well as in the classroom.
 Interns will work to gain public attention through mass communication to show people how important sea turtles are to their lives.
-Interns work with local schools, hotels, and the news media, to promote our environmental conservation message to the general public.
-Education interns will participate in any and all scheduled educational programming, including school field trips, ecotourism programs, hotel educational programs, and university meetings.
+Interns work with local schools, hotels, and the media to promote marine conservation to the general public.

 Conservation Research and Technology

 To advance sea turtle conservation, conducting research in all aspects of the biology of sea turtles is important to the scientific community, management agencies, and conservation organizations throughout the world.
-Interns will assist our staff in marine turtle tagging and satellite telemetry tracking projects.
-Interns will be trained in research techniques, including blood sampling and tissue biopsy for DNA analysis and genetics research.
-Interns are encouraged to design new research projects; they also have the opportunity to work on current research projects with graduate students and professors at the local university.
+Research interns will contribute to the expansion of sea turtle conservation through scientific investigations.
+Interns are encouraged to design new research projects or work on current research projects with graduate students and professors.

-With our research partners from the United States National Oceanic and Atmospheric Administration (NOAA), City University of Hong Kong, and Hainan Normal University, we have published satellite tracking research, which we will continue to investigate.
+With our research partners from the United States National Oceanic and Atmospheric Administration (NOAA), City University of Hong Kong, and Hainan Normal University, we have published satellite tracking research.

 Eco Tourism and Hospitality Partnerships